SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Attack an enemy convoy bringing reinforcements to a contested area.
 Preventing these reinforcements from reaching their destination weakens enemy positions and delays their offensive capabilities.

+**How to Complete:** An enemy convoy spawns at the origin location after a delay.
+The convoy consists of a truck carrying reinforcements escorted by military vehicles.
+The convoy travels along roads to the destination.
+You must intercept and destroy the convoy before it reaches the destination.

 **Success:**
 - **Money**: -
 - **HR**: 0